Xorlent/Orcaslicer-Qidi-Plus-4/README.md

 7. Connect to your printer using the Wi-Fi icon next to the printer name and enter the IP address of your device

 ## General Notes and Observations
-### The beta version of OrcaSlicer may already have profiles for the X Plus 4 (per Qidi Github)
 ### Generic Qidi filament profiles are included for PLA, PLA Silk, PETG, ABS, and TPU95A
 - In my testing of their generic PETG profile, I recommend slowing all print speeds by 35-40% and increasing the flow ratio to .96 as a starting point
 ### Bed leveling